What is Snus?

 - - Gastrointestinal problems: Some individuals may experience upset stomach, heartburn, or nausea, particularly when starting or using high-nicotine snus products.

-- - Oral health issues: Regular snus use can contribute to gum recession, tooth discoloration (if it contains tobacco), and, in some cases, oral lesions due to direct contact with the gums and teeth.
+- - Oral health issues: Regular snus use can contribute to gum recession, tooth discolouration (if it contains tobacco), and, in some cases, oral lesions due to direct contact with the gums and teeth.

 - - Insomnia and sleep disturbances: Nicotine is a stimulant that can interfere with sleep, causing difficulties falling asleep or insomnia.